 With a few changes to your policy, you’re now spending the appropriate amount of effort reviewing and approving travel lunches.

-And you don’t have to stop there.
+You don’t have to stop there.
 You can achieve this kind of optimization for all your expenses by defining an efficiency curve for each kind of expense, no matter what criteria you group them by.
-Essentially, this approach allows finance teams to systematize their expertise in risk modeling to T&E reporting for the very first time.

 Embrace efficiency.
 Get rid of expense reports.